A simple, flexible method for timing cross-calibration of space missions: Processing

 \subsection{Using the Jodrell Bank ephemeris}

 The Jodrell Bank monthly ephemerides (hereafter JBE; \citealt{lyneTwentyThreeYearsCrab1993}) tracks the rotational history of the Crab pulsar over time, publishing a new timing solution roughly every month.
 This priceless dataset, with a time span of almost four decades, is the ideal reference for the timing of the Crab pulsar.
-Data are shared in two different formats: a space-separated text file with the spin frequency, one spin derivative and a TOA at the barycenter of the solar system, and a CGRO format\footnote{\url{https://www.jb.man.ac.uk/research/pulsar/crab/CGRO_format.html}} file with two spin derivatives and a TOA at the geocenter.
+Data are shared in two different formats: a space-separated text file with the spin frequency, one spin derivative and a TOA at the barycenter of the solar system, and a CGRO format\footnote{\url{https://www.jb.man.ac.uk/research/pulsar/crab/CGRO_format.html}; note that the coordinates quoted in this file correspond to (R.A., Dec.)
+05:34:31.972 +22:00:52.070, 4.5 milliarcseconds from the official JBE coordinates 05:34:31.97232 +22:00:52.069, and that this solution does not quote a dispersion measure, so it is only useful for non-radio data} file with two spin derivatives and a TOA at the geocenter, defined as the peak of the radio profile at infinite frequency (i.e., corrected for interstellar dispersion).
 Say our X-ray observation was performed at MJD 56000.
-The corresponding line in the CGRO-format file gives the solution between MJDs 55987--56018, comprising of a spin frequency $\dot{\nu}$=29.7025600117591\,Hz, a spin derivative $\dot{\nu}=3.70689\mathrm{e}^{-10}$\,Hz\,s$^{-1}$ , and a second derivative $\ddot{\nu}=1.95\mathrm{e}^{-20}$\,Hz\,s$^{-2}$.
+The corresponding line in the CGRO-format file gives the solution between MJDs 55987--56018, comprising of a spin frequency $\dot{\nu}$=29.7025600117591\,Hz, a spin derivative $\dot{\nu}=3.70689\times10^{-10}$\,Hz\,s$^{-1}$ , and a second derivative $\ddot{\nu}=1.95\times10^{-20}$\,Hz\,s$^{-2}$.
 Moreover, this solution includes a TOA at the geocenter (MJD 56003.000000285).
 These ingredients should be enough for a model describing the phase of the Crab during the month with an rms scatter of 0.6 milliperiods, also declared in this solution.
-However, the JBE ephemerides publish the timing solution at the solar system barycenter using the DE200 FK5 reference frame, which is quite outdated, and not accounting for proper motion, so assuming that the pulsar's position is fixed in the sky.
-The reason is consistency: users of the ephemerides do not need to worry about using different reference frames for datasets spanning different epochs (Lyne, priv. comm.).
-The use of the JBE for X-ray timing studies, therefore, forces to barycenter the data using the same set of outdated ephemerides and position, losing flexibility when gathering data from all different missions (that might have been barycentered using different conventions).
+However, the JBE ephemerides publish the timing solution at the solar system barycenter using the DE200 FK5 reference frame, which is quite outdated, and not accounting for proper motion, so assuming that the pulsar's position is fixed in the sky to the J2000 position (R.A., Dec.)
+05:34:31.97232 +22:00:52.0690 in the FK5 frame, or (R.A., Dec.)
+05:34:31.970490 +22:00:52.087768 in the ICRS frame\footnote{Throughout the paper, we use the functions in \texttt{astropy.coordinates} to perform the coordinate conversion, e.g. defining \texttt{coordFK5 = SkyCoord(ra, dec, frame="fk5")} and then using \texttt{coordFK5.icrs} for the conversion to ICRS}.
+This, despite the significant proper motion by $\sim13$\,milliarcsec/yr, which implies that the pulsar has moved by more than 0.5\arcsec from the position quoted in the JBE \citep{ngProperMotionCrab2006,kaplanPreciseProperMotion2008,gaiacollaborationVizieROnlineData2020,linRadioParallaxCrab2023}.
+A parallax of $0.53 \pm 0.06$\,mas has also been measured \citep{linRadioParallaxCrab2023}, but its effect on the TOAs is negligible ($\lesssim1\,\microsec$) for the scope of this paper.
+See Table~\ref{tab:coords} for a comparison of the Crab pulsar coordinates quoted by the JBE and \citet{gaiacollaborationVizieROnlineData2020} in different reference frames.